When Surgery Errors Arise Concerning Foreign Objects

 Most hospitals have a system of checks to prevent retaining of foreign objects.
 First, every sponge and instrument should be counted prior to the opening incision.
 At a minimum, all surgical supplies should be accounted for prior to closing the wound.
 Additionally, standard procedure may include a manual and visual sweep of the cavity before closing.
 If any sponges (the most commonly retained object), clamps or even scalpels are missing, the patient should be X-rayed or CT scanned.

-The Law Offices of Wade E. Byrd uses medical experts, including surgical nurses, to examine the record and testify that retained objects are a failure of the operating room staff to following the hospital's protocols, failure of the hospital to adopt standard preventive measures, or failure of the surgeon in charge to take steps when there is a discrepancy.
+The Law Offices of Wade E. Byrd P.A. uses medical experts, including surgical nurses, to examine the record and testify that retained objects are a failure of the operating room staff to following the hospital’s protocols, failure of the hospital to adopt standard preventive measures, or failure of the surgeon in charge to take steps when there is a discrepancy.